sendgrid/docs/source/Classroom/Track/Unsubscribes/list_unsubscribe.md

 What is List-Unsubscribe?
 {% endanchor %}

 [List-Unsubscribe](http://www.list-unsubscribe.com/) is a small piece of text that can be inserted in the header section of your email.
-The List-Unsubscribe header will insert an "unsubscribe" button, or link, in your email making it easier for your recipients to unsubscribe from your mailing list.
+The List-Unsubscribe header will insert an "unsubscribe" button, or link, in your email.
+A recipient can click this link to notify you that they would like to unsubscribe from your emails.

 {% codeblock lang:json %}
 {